pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Bindings.md

 }
 ```

-### Binding state, actions, and reducers
+### Binding actions and reducers

 Deriving ad hoc bindings requires many manual steps that can feel tedious, especially for screens
 with many controls driven by many bindings.
 Because of this, the Composable Architecture comes with
-a collection of tools that can be applied to a reducer's domain and logic to make this easier.
+tools that can be applied to a reducer's domain and logic to make this easier.

 For example, a settings screen may model its state with the following struct: